 Related: Homeschooling 101: 7 Tips to Get Started

-- How do I legally homeschool my child?
+• How do I legally homeschool my child?

-- How many hours a day does homeschool kindergarten take?
+• How many hours a day does homeschool kindergarten take?

-- What curriculum do you recommend/are you planning to use for your child’s kindergarten year?
+• What curriculum do you recommend/are you planning to use for your child’s kindergarten year?

-I will answer all of these and more in this blog post!
+I will answer all of these and more in this blog post.

 Before getting caught up in curriculum choices and academics, I would suggest focusing on these five goals as top priority, and then adding some structured invitations to learning if your child is showing interest.

-Five intentions/goals to focus on in your child’s preschool and kindergarten years.
+Five intentions/goals for preschool and kindergarten

-- A deep love for living literature
+1. A deep love for living literature

-- Unstructured, creative play
+2. Unstructured, creative play

-- Obedience and the ability to pay attention
+3. Obedience and the ability to pay attention

-- Practical life skills
+4. Practical life skills

-- Exploration and experiences in the outdoors
+5. Exploration and experiences in the outdoors

 Related: Homeschool Preschool: 5 Intentions for the Early Years